 3. Thinking That You Can Easily Restore Data Through eDiscovery

-The mistake that costs many admins their time and works efficiently.
+This mistake costs many admins their time and works efficiently.

 If you set data on hold with Litigation Hold or Retention Policy, you can access data through E-Discovery even if someone deleted it.
 You can search for any files and export them.